Middle School football: Wayne beats Vinson 42-28 in cold, muddy title game

 Jaxson Damron rushed for 218 yards, Braylen Gillam added 166 yards and four second-half touchdowns, and Wayne ran away in the fourth quarter of what was otherwise an extremely competitive game.

-The Pioneers gained all 418 yards of offense on the ground and did not throw a pass in the win.
+The Pioneers gained all 418 yards of offense on the ground and did not throw a pass.

 “It came down to execution.
 Wayne was better at executing their plan than we were down the stretch,” Vinson coach Brian Hayton said.

-The Tigers answered an 84 yard touchdown run from Wayne's Damron with a 50 yard kickoff return from Tristan Watts and they trailed 8-6 just over halfway through the first quarter.
+The Tigers answered an 84-yard touchdown run from Wayne’s Damron with a 50-yard kickoff return from Tristan Watts and trailed 8-6 just over halfway through the first quarter.

-The two sides traded scores in the second quarter on touchdown runs from Wayne's Rylen Murdock and Vinson's Talon Curry, tying the game at 14 apiece at halftime.
+The two sides traded scores in the second quarter on touchdown runs from Wayne’s Rylen Murdock and Vinson’s Talon Curry, tying the game at 14-14 at halftime.

 In his final game with the Pioneers, Gillam — the eighth-grade fullback — opened the scoring in the second half with a 57-yard touchdown run, his second score of the evening, to give Wayne a 22-14 lead after a successful two-point conversion.